Veterans Education Benefits

 Click here for additional information: University Core Curriculum (Lists Individual Schools and Corresponding Departments)

-How to Apply: All veteran students who wish to receive educational benefits under the GI Bill program must complete a Veterans' Administration Benefits Application Form.
+How to Apply: All veteran students who wish to receive educational benefits must complete a Veterans' Administration Benefits Application Form.
 To apply, please access www.gibill.va.gov and click Education Benefits Programs and Education Forms located in the left column of the VA homepage.
 Apply for benefits as early as possible to avoid a delay in receiving your checks.

 Applicants can apply online to the VA Benefits Office.